 Audit committee.
 In accordance with our audit committee charter, our audit committee oversees our corporate accounting and financial reporting processes and our internal controls over financial reporting; evaluates the independent public accounting firm's qualifications, independence and performance; engages and provides for the compensation of the independent public accounting firm; approves the retention of the independent public accounting firm to perform any proposed permissible non-audit services; reviews our financial statements; reviews our critical accounting policies and estimates and internal controls over financial reporting; and discusses with management and the independent registered public accounting firm the results of the annual audit and the reviews of our quarterly financial statements.
 We believe that our audit committee members meet the requirements for financial literacy under the current requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
 In addition, the board of directors has determined that Jeffrey K. Stouder is qualified as an audit committee financial expert within the meaning of SEC regulations.
 We have made this determination based on information received by our board of directors.
 The audit committee is composed of Messrs.
-Stouder (Chairman), Bates and Crawford.
+Stouder (Chairman), Coll and Lane.

 Compensation committee.
 In accordance with our compensation committee charter, our compensation committee reviews and recommends policies relating to compensation and benefits of our officers and employees, including reviewing and approving corporate goals and objectives relevant to compensation of the Chief Executive Officer and other senior officers, evaluating the performance of these officers in light of those goals and objectives and setting compensation of these officers based on such evaluations.
 The compensation committee also administers the issuance of stock options and other awards under our equity-based incentive plans.
-We believe that the composition of our compensation committee meets the requirements for independence under, and the functioning of our compensation.
+We believe that the composition of our compensation committee meets the requirements for independence under, and the functioning of our compensation committee complies with, any applicable requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
 We intend to comply with future requirements to the extent they become applicable to us.
 The compensation committee is composed of Messrs.
-Crawford (Chairman), Bates and Stouder.
+Lane (Chairman), Coll and Stouder.

 Nominating and governance committee.
 In accordance with our nominating and governance committee charter, our nominating and governance committee recommends to the board of directors nominees for election as directors, and meets as necessary to review director candidates and nominees for election as directors; recommends members for each committee of the board; oversees corporate governance standards and compliance with applicable listing and regulatory requirements; develops and recommends to the board governance principles applicable to the company; and oversees the evaluation of the board and its committees.
 We believe that the composition of our nominating and governance committee meets the requirements for independence under, and the functioning of our compensation committee complies with, any applicable requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
 We intend to comply with future requirements to the extent they become applicable to us.
 The nominating and governance committee is composed of Messrs.
-Bates (Chairman) and Stouder.
+Coll (Chairman), Lane and Stouder.